 Spotlight on Champlain Orchards

-The crisp chill in the morning air and the first few dappled leaves high in the mountains signal that autumn is nearly here, as does the abundance of local apples.
-We’re nearing the half-way point of our Eat Local Challenge and we’re casting our Co-op Spotlight on one of the oldest continuously operating orchards in Vermont – Champlain Orchards in Shoreham!
-They’re featured in our Member Deals Spotlight this week, so member-owners can enjoy 20% off their stunning array of fresh apples and apple products including sweet apple cider, apple pies, and apple cider donuts, along with their plums and red pears from September 12th – 18th!
-Read on to learn more about this family-owned, solar-powered, ecologically-managed orchard overlooking Lake Champlain.
+One of the hallmarks of this season in Vermont is the abundance of local apples.
+With this in mind, we’re casting our Co-op Spotlight on one of the oldest continuously operating orchards in Vermont – Champlain Orchards in Shoreham!
+They’re featured in our Member Deals Spotlight this week, so member-owners can enjoy 20% off their stunning array of fresh apples and apple products including sweet apple cider, apple pies, and apple cider donuts from September 30th – October 6th!
+Read on to learn more about this family-owned, solar-powered, ecologically managed orchard overlooking Lake Champlain.

-Today, Champlain Orchards manages over 220 acres of fruit trees that includes over 100 varieties of apples as well as peaches, pears, plums, cherries, nectarines, apricots, medlar, quince, and many berries.
+Today, Champlain Orchards manages over 220 acres of fruit trees that includes over 140 varieties of apples as well as peaches, pears, plums, cherries, nectarines, apricots, medlar, quince, and many berries.
 They are committed to being careful stewards of their land and grow all of their fruit following strict Eco-Apple requirements, while striving to minimize their carbon footprint and sustainably contribute to their community.
 Eight acres are certified Organic by Vermont Organic Farmers (VOF) and the farm is almost entirely solar-powered.
 All of their fruit is either ecologically grown and third-party certified by the IPM institute or organically grown and certified by VOF.